ylhyra/ylhyra_content/data/Vestmannaeyjar.md

       },
       "s_xkvp77": {
-        "direct": "Half of all houses went under ash.", "meaning": "Half of the houses were covered by volcanic ash."
+        "direct": "Half of all houses went under ash.", "meaning": "Half of all the houses were buried in volcanic ash."
       },
       "s_xkvp84": {
         "meaning": "But the town was rebuilt and now four thousand people live in the Westman Islands."